m3db/m3cluster/TESTING.md

   did not fully mirror behavior observed with regard to killing instances when using clusters that were spread across multiple servers or multiple processes on a single server.
+- Integration tests must have a build constraint (`// +build integration`) so that they are not run as part of default test target.
+This is standard for `m3db` repos leveraging `m3db/ci-scripts`.